ronen567/just-the-docs/docs/linear-regression-new.md

 # An Intro to Supervised Learning, Linear Regression and Gradient Descent

 The essence of machine learning is the predictor.
-When speaking of predictors, the first question should normally be - which type of predicors to use.
 The curenntly commonly used predictort of Supervised Learning is **Logistic Regression**.
 Logistic Regression will be presented with details on a post which follows.
-Still this post is about the **Linear Predictor**.
-Though not commonly used for Supervised Learning, being a relatively simple model, it might be a good point to start with, and gain familiarity with some of the predictors' principles.
+Still, this post is about another predictor model, the **Linear Predictor** aka **Linear Regression**.
+Though not commonly used for Supervised Learning, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.

 Eq.
 1 presnets the Linear Prediction formula.

-### Eq.
+#### Eq.
 1: Linear Prediction

 $$y\approx \hat{y}=b+\sum_{j=1}^{n}w_jx_j$$

-Eq.1 presents $$\hat{y}$$ which estimates y, by a linear combination of the input set (AKA input features ),$$X={x_i}$S i= 1 to n, where b and  {w_i}, i=1:n are the predictor's coeffcients.
+Eq.1 presents \\(\\hat{y}\\) which estimates y, by a linear combination of the input set (AKA input features ),$$X={x_i}$S i= 1 to n, where b and  {w_i}, i=1:n are the predictor's coeffcients.

 Let's illustrate a linear prediction scenario.
 We start with a simple case, where n=1.